akwaifiokambrose/Potato-Leaf-Classifier-CO4/readme.md

 ##  Local Installation & Setup (Linux / WSL)

-Alternatively, if you wish to run this application locally on your own machine, follow these steps.
+Alternatively, if you wish to run this application locally on your own machine, simply follow these steps.

 ### Prerequisites
 * Python 3.11 (Recommended to match deployment environment)